 Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

-Framework for Opposing the Limestone Wastewater Permit Expansion
+Opposition to the Limestone Wastewater Permit Expansion

-A plain-language guide to the factual and comparative arguments against TDEC's proposed 80% expansion of discharge capacity into an already-impaired river.
+A plain-language guide to factual and comparative arguments against TDEC's proposed 80% expansion of discharge capacity into an already-impaired river.

 80%